BFF Editing

 A - The world has as many kinds of editors and styles of editing as writers and stories.
 As you peruse my website and become familiar with my process and use of terminology, I hope you will find helpful information and get a sense of who I am as a person and a professional.

 Contact me to discuss your project.
-You may know what you are looking for in an editor or have expectations for what an author/editor collaboration looks like.
-I need to know what your expectations and experiences are.
-For instance:
+You may know what you are looking for in an editor or have expectations for what an author/editor collaboration looks like, in which case, I need to know what those expectations and experiences are.

-Do you prefer simple inline corrections or that I leave my suggestions in the comments?
+• Do you prefer simple inline corrections or suggestions left in the comments?

 Q - Can I get a sample edit?